 Cash flow from financing activities

-Cash flow from financing activities comes from debt issued, debt repayment, common stock issued, repurchases of treasury stocks, cash dividend paid and other financing activities to get net cash provided by or used for financing activities.
+Cash flow from financing activities comes from debt issued, debt repayment, common stock issued, repurchases of treasury stocks, cash dividend paid, and other financing activities to get net cash provided by or used for financing activities.
 Wherein this depicted a growth ratio of 14.8 percent, -38, -1.3, and 4.9 with trailing twelve months of -29,725 million dollars.
-This means they had used cash flow in financing activities to the extent that it was declining down with the slight improvement in 2011.
+This means they had used cash flow in financing activities to the extent that it was declining down with a slight improvement in 2011.

 Free cash flow